bryanzhou008/bryanzhou008.github.io/_pages/about.md

 Previously, I have worked as an undergraduate researcher at the [Knowledge Engineering Group - Tsinghua University](https://keg.cs.tsinghua.edu.cn/) advised by [Prof. Juanzi Li](http://keg.cs.tsinghua.edu.cn/persons/ljz/) in 2021.
 Before that, I was a research intern at the [Structures-Computer Interaction Laboratory - UCLA](https://structures.computer/) under [Prof. M. Khalid Jawed](http://www.khalidjawed.com/).

 I am happy to connect with new friends from anywhere around the world.
-Please feel free to [email me](mailto:admin@cloudhadoop.com) at bryanzhou008 [AT] ucla [DOT] com.
+To schedule a meeting, please [email me](mailto:bryanzhou008@g.ucla.edu) at bryanzhou008 [AT] ucla [DOT] com.